 They had a lot of good deeds: missions to the poor and needy, the underprivileged, those who were imprisoned, the sick, the maimed, and those who were mentally challenged etc. For the sake of the name of the Lord, they had patience with evil men, false apostles and liars in the body of Christ.
 They never fainted.
 That was quite commendable.
 But they became too busy in the business of the Lord, and neglected their love towards Christ, the warm intimacy and fellowship they had with Him from the beginning.
-Being bombarded by the Devil with a torrent of evil men, false apostles and liars, and numerous outreaches to the poor and needy, they grew cold in their fellowship with the Lord.
+Being bombarded by the Devil with a torrent of evil men, false apostles and liars who had to be vetted, and numerous outreaches to the poor and needy, they grew cold in their fellowship with the Lord.
 They became extremely busy in the works and labours for the kingdom, testing and proving those who were evil, the false apostles and liars.
 Their personal fellowship with God suffered, grew cold and became insipid and tasteless.

 Christ rebuked them, “Nevertheless I have somewhat against thee, because thou hast left thy first love.
 Remember therefore from whence thou art fallen, and repent, and do thy first works; or else I will come unto thee quickly, and remove thy candlestick out of his place except thou repent”(Rev.2:4).